mkchun9/Weather_based_Sound_Effector/Readme.md

 ## 📌 Notes

-This project is an experimental audio system that turns real-time weather data into immersive musical experiences.

 You can connect it to a live weather API or use historical weather data for testing and demonstration.

----

-## 📜 License

-This project is licensed under the MIT License.

 ---